What will you do first?

 Our iconic Golden Gallopers?
 The Austin Car Ride?
 The Coronation Speedway?
 All great fun and all with a fascinating fairground history.

-***Please note our Caterpillar and Twist rides are currently closed as they’re undergoing maintenance work***
+***Please note our Chair-O-plane and Golden Galloper rides are currently closed as they’re having maintenance work done.***

 Built over 90 years ago, we’re only the fourth owner of this iconic fairground ride.
 It’s also known as a ‘Carousel’.
 Children – and adults – will love the merry-go-round nature of this ride and picking out a different named horse each time.